elitau/pact_elixir/rust/README.md

 [![Build Status](https://travis-ci.org/pact-foundation/pact-reference.svg?branch=master)](https://travis-ci.org/pact-foundation/pact-reference) [![Windows Build status](https://ci.appveyor.com/api/projects/status/bqlb7ny924lsu6yi?svg=true)](https://ci.appveyor.com/project/MichelBoudreau/pact-reference)

 This is the project for a reference implementation of Pact in Rust.
-It implements the [V1.1 Pact specification](https://github.com/pact-foundation/pact-specification/tree/version-1.1).
+It implements the [V2 Pact specification](https://github.com/pact-foundation/pact-specification/tree/version-2).

 For a version of this project that implements the [V1 Pact specification](https://github.com/pact-foundation/pact-specification/tree/version-1), have a look at the [V1 Branch](https://github.com/pact-foundation/pact-reference/tree/v1-spec).
+For [V1.1 Pact specification](https://github.com/pact-foundation/pact-specification/tree/version-1.1), have a look at the [V1.1 Branch](https://github.com/pact-foundation/pact-reference/tree/v1.1-spec)

 There are 3 main modules to this implementation: